 The COVID-19 shutdown meant that I couldn’t visit some of my favourite Somerset botanising sites.
 Some were tantalisingly out-of-reach.
 I could gaze at the Mendip Hills over the moors, but they were just that bit too far to reach during my daily walks.
 My favourite coastal walks were also out.

 I resigned myself to making the best of sites within walking distance of home.
 I tried to gain some variation by setting out in a different direction every day.
 Intensive agriculture does not make for prime botanising.
-Botany was nonetheless a great way to alleviate lockdown boredom.
-It was particularly welcome to distract me from the worry of waiting for an operation that was delayed several times due to COVID-19.
+Botany was nonetheless a great distraction to alleviate lockdown boredom.

 The air buzzed with bees.
 The hedgerows filled with more butterflies than I could recall in recent memory.
 I found myself watching which pollinators were drawn to which flowers – including all the garden species in the village.
 I watched their behaviour between each flower.
 Fascinating.
 It really pays to slow down your pace and observe Nature quietly.

 Simon Leach, one of South Somerset’s botanical recorders, kept all the Somerset Rare Plant Group members busy with a weekly species list of First Flowering Dates.
 This is a phenology project that he has been working on for a number of years.
 With all botanical group events cancelled, it gave us all a connection to botanising elsewhere in the county and a sense of purpose.
 I rarely saw a plant before anyone else, but it gave me a chance to feel more confident in my identifications, especially in the numerous local Speedwells.
 I worked on grasses and sedges.
 I built up my botanical photo library, exposing the main characteristics of common species.
 I captured the plentiful members of the Buttercup family (Ranunculaceae) at different stages in their life cycle.